prevwong/craft.js/packages/docs/docs/api/Node.md

   ["id", "NodeId", "A randomly generated unique id"], ["data", "Object", [
-    ["props", "Record<String, any>", "The current props for the user element"], ["type", "React.ElementType", "The type of user element"], ["name", "String", "Name of the User Element"], ["displayName", "String", "By default, it will be set to the same value as 'name'.
+    ["props", "Record<String, any>", "The current props for the user element"], ["type", "React.ElementType", "The type of User Element"], ["name", "String", "Name of the User Element"], ["displayName", "String", "By default, it will be set to the same value as 'name'.
 But User Components have the ability to opt for a more user-friendly name"], ["isCanvas", "boolean", "True if the current Node is a Canvas Node"],